trstringer/trstringer.github.io/_posts/2020-10-19-github-actions-multiline-strings.md

 ## Multiline output (failed attempt)

-With the single line output, you might be tempted to try the following:
+With the multiline output, you might be tempted to try the following similar approach to single line strings:

 {% raw %}
 ```yaml